aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/_index.md

 1. Apply styles.
 1. Save the diagram.
 #### **Apply Custom Styles Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Text-ApplyCustomStyleSheets-ApplyCustomStyleSheets.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Text-ApplyCustomStyleSheets-ApplyCustomStyleSheets.cs" >}}
 ## **Apply Different Style on the Each Text Value of a Shape**
 As well as [creating diagrams](/diagram/net/load-or-create-a-visio-drawing/), Aspose.Diagram for .NET lets you work with shapes in different ways.
 This article helps to add multiple text values to a shape and apply different style on each text value.